maneshrutika30/ML/README.md

 # ML
-This is about Machine Learning Projects
+This repository is about Machine Learning Projects